 Most people will spend between two to five days in Hong Kong.
 It all depends on the budget.
 Hong Kong has one of the highest cost of living in the world and this affect accommodation costs, which is a bulk of your travel budget.
 But no matter how much you can spend, there is always something to do for every budget level.

 Kowloon has a local feel where you will see the majority of locals live.
 You will find different things to do in Tsim Sha Tsui and Mong Kok areas.
 Whereas Hong Kong Island has a bit more of an international feel to the city where you will find international retailers, businesses and restaurants.
 There are a lot of foreigners in Central, SoHo, Sheung Wan and NoHo areas.

 Must-see attractions in Hong Kong

-There is only one thing you need to do in Hong Kong, and that is to go to the Peak.
-Being on top of the highest point on the island, you will see a panoramic view of the city including Victoria Harbour and Kowloon.
-If you go during the day, walk the Circle Walk aka Luguard Road, which is a big loop that starts and ends at the Peak Tram.
+There is only one thing you need to do in Hong Kong: go to the Peak.
+On top of the highest point on the island, you will see a panoramic view of the city including Victoria Harbour and Kowloon.
+If you go during the day, walk the Circle Walk aka Luguard Road, a big loop that starts and ends at the Peak Tram.
 And if you decide to experience the view at night, you will be in awe of the shimmering lights of the city high from above.
 Getting to the Peak is quite easy.
-Either take the Peak Tram, bus or minibus, or you can even walk up the hill for 45 minutes from Central MTR.
+Either take the Peak Tram, bus or minibus, or walk up the hill for 45 minutes from Central MTR.